Coffee:

 example, two people might want to enjoy four rounds over the course

 of morning or afternoon.
-You would add 8 or 9 teaspoons of tea to
+You would add eight or nine teaspoons of tea to

 the pot, but only pour in enough water for the first two cups, and

-let steep only a few minutes.
+let steep for only a few minutes.
 Pour off all the liquor and serve.

 Add only enough freshly boiled water for each subsequent infusion,